chimera-linux/chimera-linux.github.io/about/index.md

 ## Portable

 Various CPU architectures are supported by Chimera to avoid monoculture and to help catch bugs.
-The architecture support is tiered, with tier 1 supporting `aarch64`, `ppc64le` and `x86_64`.
-Subsequent tiers provide `riscv64` and big endian `ppc64` at this point.
+It is already possible to use the system with binary repositories on architectures such as AArch64, little endian POWER, 64-bit RISC-V and obviously the common x86_64.

 Adding support for a new architecture is extremely easy, as long as the LLVM stack properly supports it.
 One simply needs to create a `cbuild`